devLeandroCoelho/devLeandroCoelho/README.md

 I've been working with IT for 20 years in the technical area and in the last two years I'm specializing in Full Stack Web Programmer.
 I'm married, I have a daughter, and I have two Schnauzer dogs.
 I love my wife, daughter and dogs so much!

-Skills: REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS / PHP

 - 💻 I’m seeking for my first dev job…
 - 🌱 I’m currently learning a little bit of everything…